Princes Gate Towers: Architecture

 The towers were designed in the postwar corporate International Style, by Leslie M Perrott & Associates.
 The lead architect on the project was David Simpson, developing the complex design for a large three storey podium containing car parking, with retail spaces that faced onto Flinders Street, and a new access to the station platforms.
 The development also featured a raised public plaza that occupied the important Flinders/Swanston intersection corner, designed to allow an open vista to St Paul's Cathedral and also function as a public square that was raised up from the noise and traffic of the streets below, which Simpson later felt was not the most successful part of the design.

 The towers were 17 storeys high and reached 70 m.
 They were constructed with brown bricks from the East Burwood brickworks, and featured vertical strips of aluminium-framed windows.
 The office floors were punctuated by a regular grid of structural columns spaced 10 m apart.
 The ground floor retail spaces development housed a supermarket, ANZ bank, clothing stores, laundromat and the notable music store, Central Station Records.

 The buildings were constructed over the still-functioning Princes Bridge station, the terminus of the Epping and Hurstbridge lines since 1910.
 The station's separate identity and name was lost in 1980, when it was merged into Flinders Street station as platforms 14, 15 and 16.

 Public reception

 The towers elicited mixed reactions from the general public when first unveiled.
 They were appreciated by some as modernist architectural icons, but many regarded the towers as eyesores, and criticised their size and placement.
-The towers were considered to have cut the city off from the river and also detracted from St Paul's Cathedral and the heritage facades along Flinders Street.
-The towers were much larger than any of the surrounding buildings and were criticised for dominating the area.
+The towers were considered to have cut the city off from the river and also detracted from the views towards St Paul's Cathedral and Flinders Street from the entry to the city along St Kilda Road and Princes Bridge from the south.

 An Australian Women's Weekly article from 1969 expresses the general public sentiment about the towers at the time: